bossanova808/MediaCopier/Readme.md

 Also you should:

-- Install Python 2.7 and make sure it's in your path
-- pip install xbmc-json
+- Install Python3
-- probably other stuff I can't think of right now - run it and remind me!
+- probably sony pythng libs will need a `pip install` - stuff I can't think of right now - run it and remind me!
 - If you're doing an 'agogo' update where you need to copy only your unwatched TV and/or movies:
-  XBMC running (with the correct profile selected if you use profiles) & details of your JSON interface to it
+  Kodi running somehwere (with the correct profile selected if you use profiles) & details of your JSON interface to this machine (so it can work out what is watched/not watched).

 ### SETUP